cfrm17/RateLockAnalysis/README.md

 In order to understand the risk profile of a rate lock, we need to determine a valuation model for them.
 A rate lock can be viewed as a put option on a mortgage.
 This is because the borrower has the right but not an obligation to sell the mortgage, and whether or not the mortgagee chooses to sell the loan depends somewhat on mortgage price movements.

-There are two reasons not to evaluate these options using a traditional Black-Scholes formula:
+There are two reasons not to evaluate these options, such as barrier option (https://finpricing.com/lib/EqBarrier.html) using a traditional Black-Scholes formula:

 • The returns of mortgage prices are not normally distributed.
 Mortgage price movements experience compression (lower volatility) as prices rise and decompression
 (higher volatility) as prices fall.